 Make a Donation

-Important research and stewardship work such as this project cannot succeed without the necessary funding required to hire field staff, purchase equipment and supplies, and to produce reports and educational content.
-The sophisticated acoustic recorders and PIT tag readers are expensive and require elaborate solar charging equipment to provide power in the remote areas of the park.
+Important research and stewardship work cannot succeed without the necessary funding required to hire field staff, purchase equipment and supplies, and to produce reports and educational content.
 The Friends of Pinery Park welcome donations from corporations and individuals.
-Please support the Friends of Pinery Park’s bat stewardship project by making a charitable donation through CanadaHelps.org or Go Fund Me, writing a cheque, or taking part in one of our annual fundraising events, such as the Raffle or the Pinery Fall Classic.
+Please support the Friends of Pinery Park’s projects by making a charitable donation through CanadaHelps.org, or taking part in one of our annual fundraising events, such as the Raffle, Spring and Fall Native Plant Sales and the Pinery Fall Classic.

 Participate in our Citizen Science Project

 We need your help!
 Bat detectors are devices that pick up the high frequency sounds that bats use to “see” at night and make them audible to the human ear.
 Come to the Visitor Centre to rent one for free for up to two nights!
 Explore the park, listening for bats and recording what you find.
 When you return your detector to the Visitor Centre, mark your findings on our map or submit your sightings on your mobile phone through the Explore Pinery app, available for free from the App Store or Play Store.
 Please note that borrowing a bat detector requires a refundable hold on your credit card for the value of the equipment.

 Historically, Little Brown Myotis bats would roost in hollow trees during the summer months.
 Unfortunately, most hollow trees are cut down by people who think they are ugly or dangerous.
 Buy or build a bat box to give bats a place to stay during the day and to raise their young during the summer months.
 Providing bat boxes also encourages bats to use them rather than your dwelling for roosting spaces.
 Download plans for a bat house from Bat Conservation International, found here.

 Plant Native Species